| The City of

 through town with Valentines' Day flowers strapped to my backpack,"

+he wrote.
 Not only do the participating companies need to be bike-friendly,

 they also have to give employees precious time off during the week to